 - Bring a large non-stick pan to medium high heat and add the butter and oil.
 Add the fish when butter is starting to brown (but not burnt!).

 - You may need to cook the fish in two batches if your pan is not large enough.
-Be sure to add more butter or oil if needed.
-The browned butter will give the fish a nice color and a nuttier taste.
+Wipe pan out between patches and add more oil and butter if needed.

-- Pan fry the grouper uncovered on the first side ~ 3-4 minutes.
+- Pan sear the grouper uncovered on the first side ~ 3-4 minutes.

 - Flip the fish and cook another 3-4 minutes or until the fish is done and flaky.
 I like to leave the fish covered for 1-2 minutes and then reduce the heat a little and uncover the pan for the remaining 1-2 minutes.